 CVs can be long, which means there is more room on the page for misspelled words or grammatical errors.
 Proofreading this important document is critical.
 A recruiter often will not overlook a small typo; rather it can get you disqualified from the running.

-Our CV templates have been proofed time and again.
+Our CV templates have been proofread time and again.
 Do the same with yours.
-Edit your document, then run it through a copyediting checking tool, such as Grammarly, which will pick up spelling and grammar errors before your send your CV.
+Edit your document, then run it through our copyediting checking tool to check spelling and grammar errors before you send your CV.

 Don’t stop there!
-Send your CV to a trusted friend for a final read through.
+Send your curriculum vitae to a trusted friend for a final read through.
 You don’t want a silly mistake to stand between you and the job you want.